MaartenCVonk/Causal-Modeling/README.md

 # Causal-Modeling
-Causal Modeling for pursuing a PHD in Causal Inference
+This repository contains notebooks covering various topics of Causal Modeling for pursuing a PHD in Causal Inference